Jtcontrolla/SoteriaEyeClinic-Website/README.md

 # SoteriaEyeClinic-Website
-An health Care site designed using HTML, CSS and JavaScript.
+An health Care site redesigned using HTML, CSS and JavaScript.
 (Eye Clinic)